Claudio Castagnoli

 Claudio Castagnoli (/ˈkæstænˌjoʊli/ /it/; born 27 December 1980) is a Swiss professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a member of the Death Riders and a former AEW World Trios Champion.
-He also performs for AEW's sister promotion, Ring of Honor (ROH), where he is a two-time ROH World Champion.
-He is also known for his tenure in WWE, where he performed under the ring name Antonio Cesaro and later simply Cesaro from 2011 to 2022.
+He is signed to both American promotion All Elite Wrestling (AEW) and Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
+He is a member of the Death Riders stable.
+Castagnoli is also known for his work in Ring of Honor (ROH) through the 2000s and early 2020s, and for his tenure with WWE between 2011 and 2022, where he performed under the ring names Cesaro and Antonio Cesaro.

 Castagnoli began his career in the European independent wrestling circuit in 2000, and wrestled for numerous independent promotions around the world, including Ring of Honor, Pro Wrestling Guerrilla (PWG), Combat Zone Wrestling (CZW), Pro Wrestling Noah (NOAH), and Westside Xtreme Wrestling (WxW).
 During his time on the independent circuit, Castagnoli won numerous championships, and became an accomplished tag team wrestler, most notably forming a team with Chris Hero known as the Kings of Wrestling.
 The Kings of Wrestling became two-time ROH World Tag Team Champions, with their 364-day reign as champions becoming the longest in ROH history up to that point.
 The team also held various independent tag team titles, such as the Chikara Campeonatos de Parejas, the JCW Tag Team Championship, and the CZW World Tag Team Championship, with Castagnoli also winning the PWG World Championship once.
 The Kings of Wrestling were voted as Tag Team of the Year by readers of the Wrestling Observer Newsletter in 2010.